trulsmoller/pandemic2020/README.md

     7. 'Deaths_per_100k_s7'    (derived from 'Deaths_per_100k')
     8. 'Deaths_week'           (derived from 'Deaths', means sum of new daily for the past 7 days)
     9. 'Deaths_lastweek'       (derived from 'Deaths', means sum of new daily for the past 14-8 days)

-    Assumption: Reported numbers on 'Total_deaths' are accurate

-    Comment: Again it's not a perfect assumption, as there are different practices in different countries on determining the cause of death.
-For instance, if someone who is confirmed to be infected dies of heart failure, it could be labeled as 'heart failure' even though the underlying reason was the corona virus.
-There are also countries not all of the population are registered as citizens; they are outside the system.
-However, mostly, the count of deaths is trustworthy and it will give a very good indication of the true number of casualties due to the virus.

     10. 'Infection_rate'       (derived from 'Deaths_week' and 'Deaths_lastweek')

     Assumption: R can be estimated from the ratio week-over-week deaths: